IDKmanImJustHereForMC/FNF-VS-Sonic-EXE-2.0-Rewritten-Switch-Port/README.md

 A Google Spreadsheet for progress on the game can be found [here](https://docs.google.com/spreadsheets/d/10settnGjbtIOice-QiVPH9wUw1H9zf1lzqYer16dNFw/edit?usp=sharing).

+Update: As of now I have completely forgotten how to build, fuck me.

 # Q&A
 Q: Isn't there already a Vs. Sonic.EXE Switch Port/FNFR Port in development?

 A: Yes.
 This is not meant to be better than the one already in development nor replace it, it is simply just something I decided to concot because I thought it would be fun.
 In fact, [go check out their current build](https://drive.google.com/file/d/1csLTQOutnyLr7hUYstSu9Dyy3Rm4pjbt/view?usp=sharing).

 Q: Why the base engine?
 Why not Vanilla Engine?

 A: At the time of starting the project I was unaware of Vanilla Engine's existence.
 Now that I am, however, I simply think it too much a hassle to move over.
-If I do though, it will be AFTER the proper release.
+If I do though, it will be AFTER the proper release..

 # Other Questions?
 If you have another possible question, feel free to contact me through one of the following.